IT3038C/IT3038C.github.io/docs/week-4.md

 git reset --hard <REF>  # Use with caution Restores everything back to a specific commit.
 Loses all commits after that occurred after
 ```

-If we don’t want the files at all, we can follow up our git reset with a git clean -f
+If we don't want the files at all, we can follow up our git reset with a git clean -f

 ```bash
 git clean -f